 Sandy Charles was fourteen years old when he and a eight year old accomplice lured a seven year old boy to an abandoned lot and tortured then murdered him.
 Canada does not charge children under twelve and the eight year old accomplice has never been named.
-Sandy Charles would be found not guilty by reason of insanity and has been kept in a mental health facility since his arrest
+This teen killer would be found not guilty by reason of insanity and has been kept in a mental health facility since his arrest

 Sandy Charles Other News